-Did you know that around 90% of travel bookings involve going online?
+Most travel bookings involve going online.
 And many tourists are turning to their smartphones to make those bookings.

 With these numbers continuing to rise, you shouldn’t question whether or not you should invest in a website for your tour or accommodation business.
 Instead, you should be wondering what makes a great website and how you can leverage your website to generate more sales.